This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Inner_product

-The inner product, also known as the dot product or scalar product, is a type of multiplication between two vectors.
-In geometry, the inner product indicates the direction and magnitude relationship between two vectors.
-The formula for calculating the inner product is as follows:
+The inner product, also known as the dot product or scalar product, represents a type of multiplication between two vectors.
+Geometrically, the inner product reflects the directional and magnitude relationships between the two vectors.
+The calculation method for the inner product is:

 The syntax is as follows: